Joel reflects on the "Day of the Lord" and how true repentance will bring about the great restoration hoped for in the other prophetic books.

 The Locust Swarm

-Joel tells of a past locust plague in Israel and describes its detailed devastation like that of a destruction with weapons.
+Joel tells of a past locust plague in Israel and describes the detailed devastation like that of a destruction with weapons.

 The Day of the Lord

-Joel urges people to give their hearts to God while there's time.
-If they turn to Him on the Lord's Day they will be spared.
+Joel urges people to give their hearts to God while there is still time.
+If they turn to him on the Day of the Lord, they will be spared.

 God's Spirit on All